 One colleague describes the publisher by saying ” but the most entertaining thing about their journal is all the papers about endosymbiotic actinidic archeal bacteria.
 They’re responsible for climate change, intelligence, the shape of galaxies, Ayurveda and so forth.”

-This site may be related to the the Canadian Center of Science and Education (CCSE), a publisher already included on my list.
+This site may be related to the Canadian Center of Science and Education (CCSE), a publisher already included on my list.
+Update: 2013-05-27: There is no relationship between the two publishers.
 They both use the same e-journal software, the one provided by Open Journal Systems; they are both from Canada, and they both chiefly publish Asian authors.

 The site has an unprofessional and corrupt article processing charge structure.
 It states,